Do I Ever Cross Your Mind

-"Do I Ever Cross Your Mind" is a song by American singer-songwriter Dolly Parton.
-The song was written by Parton and was first released as a duet with Chet Atkins on his 1976 album, The Best of Chet Atkins & Friends.
-Parton performed the song live throughout the 1970s, but did not release a solo version until 1982 on Heartbreak Express.
-Parton's solo version was released as the album's third single in July 1982, a double A-side release with "I Will Always Love You" from The Best Little Whorehouse in Texas soundtrack.
-The song did not chart on its own, but did chart as the flip-side of "I Will Always Love You" throughout the single's chart run on the Billboard Hot Country Songs chart.
-Parton would record the song for a third time in 1994, this time with Emmylou Harris and Linda Ronstadt.
-This version would be released on the 1999 album Trio II, and would be one of three singles released simultaneously from the album.
+"Do I Ever Cross Your Mind" is a song written by American singer-songwriter Dolly Parton.
+She performed it live throughout the 1970s.
+In 1976, it was released as a duet with Chet Atkins on his album, The Best of Chet Atkins & Friends.
+In 1982, Heartbreak Express included a solo version as the album's third single that July, a double A-side release with "I Will Always Love You" from The Best Little Whorehouse in Texas soundtrack.
+The song charted only as the flip-side throughout the single's run on Billboard Hot Country Songs.
+In 1994, Parton recorded the song a third time with Emmylou Harris and Linda Ronstadt, which appears on Trio II (1999) and as one of three singles released simultaneously from the album.

 Chet Atkins version

 Composed in the early 1970s (the song's copyright lists a 1973 date), Parton first recorded it as a duet with Chet Atkins, for Atkins' 1976 album The Best of Chet Atkins & Friends.
 The solo recording would become one of three tracks from Heartbreak Express to enter the top 10 in the country music singles chart.

 "The Best of Chet Atkins & Friends" was published by RCA Victor under the catalogue number APL1-1985.

 Heartbreak Express was published by RCA Victor under the catalogue number RCALP 3076.